Surgical Procedures: Surgery and Staging for Colon Cancer

 • Total Colectomy: The whole colon is removed.
 Lymph nodes may also be removed during this procedure.
 You may need a permanent colostomy to remove waste (stool) from your body.

-• Palliative surgery: The goal of this kind of surgery is not to remove the cancer, but to relieve symptoms and improve your quality of life.
+• Palliative surgery: The goal of this kind of surgery is not to remove the cancer, but to help with symptoms and improve your quality of life.
 Palliative surgery can help with pain caused by the effects of cancer, such as blockages.
 For example, a diverting colostomy (ostomy placed above the colon tumor) may be done to relieve the symptoms of a blockage.

-• Surgery for metastatic disease: At times, colon cancer may spread to other parts of the body, such as the lungs or liver, and these areas may need to be removed.
+• Surgery for metastatic disease: At times, colon cancer may spread (metastasize) to other parts of the body, such as the lungs or liver, and these areas may need to be removed.

 • Radiofrequency ablation: Electrodes kill cancer through a probe placed through the skin or an abdominal (belly) incision.